jmcuneo/a3-persistence/README.md

 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy using the Passport and Passport-github2 libraries.
 - **Tech Achievement 2**: I hosted via Render rather than Glitch.
 It was very straightforward to deploy on.
+- **Tech Achievement 3**: I got 100% on all lighthouse tests.
+See lighthouse.pdf for the generated report.

 **Pros of Render**:
   - Automatic re-deployment whenever you push a new version to Github